Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 In terms of general wellness, we think Fitbit has the edge here thanks to the simplicity of the data and the way resting heart rate is presented – although you won’t miss out on any data if you choose Garmin.

 The Fitbit Sense 2 and Charge 6 now have an ECG sensor that offers medical-grade reading.
-It also packs a temperature sensor and offers additional insights to make it a potentially valuable health monitoring device.
+It also packs a temperature sensor and provides additional insights to make it a potentially valuable health monitoring device.

 Certain premium Garmin watches offer ECG if you live in the right region, but it’s not a feature that’s as well integrated as Fitbit.